Public Health Nurse Job Description Template

 Tips: As you craft your job posting, ask your team, “What is a public health nurse job description meant to accomplish?”
 It should accurately describe the expectations of a nurse in this role while motivating potential candidates to apply.
 You can do this by expanding on financial incentives and schedule requirements that may be appealing to a nurse in their job search.

 In this section, give the candidate an idea of the work schedule for the job along with financial compensation.
-While the average public health nurse salary is $69,839, you can customize this section to reflect the salary at your facility.
+While the average public health nurse salary is around $69,839, you can customize this section to reflect the salary at your facility.

 Template: